pimms/scrap/README.md

 The crappy scripting language Scrap.
-This is a hobby exercise for compiler development, and should for the foreseeable future  be disregarded on all grounds in terms of real world application.
+This is a hobby exercise for compiler development, and should for the foreseeable future  be disregarded on all grounds in other terms of real world application.

-Some major design flaws in the compiler and bytecode architecture made me decide to do a FULL rewrite.
-The new version is nothing like the previous version in any way.
-Why not just create a new project?
-I like the name :)
+Scrap aims to integrate easily with C++ *(potentially C as well)*.
+The syntax is not yet decided upon, but the functionality of the language will be similar to that of Java and C#.
+Unlike these languages, Scrap will be developed with ease of use from the command line while also utilizing precompiled binaries.

 **PORTABILITY**